MJTham/first-git/readme.md

 # Hello everyone.

 - this is my second commit

-- I do another commit for push
+- do some update here

-- push again to master

-- Push another time